Exenifix/AIAS/README.md

 ### Quick Setup

 1. Enable the system with `/blacklist enable`
-2. Load the default words list with `blacklist template`
+2. Load the default words list with `blacklist template` OR skip this step if you want to set up entirely custom bad words list
 3. Add/remove words with `/blacklist add` and `/blacklist remove`
 4. Set the ignored channels and roles with `/blacklist ignore` command group